 Smoking crack, with its rapid, intense and short-lived effects, is most addictive.
 However, any method of taking cocaine can lead to addiction.
 The amount of drug used, and how often people use the drug, often has an effect on whether the person becomes addicted.
 Symptoms of cocaine withdrawal can include exhaustion, extended and restless sleep or sleeplessness, hunger, irritability, depression, suicidal thoughts and intense cravings for more of the drug.
 The memory of cocaine euphoria is powerful, and brings a strong risk of relapse to drug use.

 Let’s continue to explore at the question, who uses cocaine?
 The effects of both powder cocaine and crack are short, meaning that addicts need to consume the drug quite frequently to remain high.
 Crack users tend to consume in binges, where the drug is consumed continually until all resources are exhausted or sleep-deprivation begins to generate great anxiety and paranoia.
 Periods of time may elapse between binges.
 Crack provides an initial rush for a few seconds, followed by ten minutes of intense stimulation, tailing off over time.
-Snorted cocaine provides stimulation for between half an hour and an hour and a half.
+Snorted cocaine provides stimulation for between half a hour and a hour and a half.
 The short-acting duration of this drug may be associated with crimes where cash is acquired immediately, such as robbery and prostitution.

 Cocaine and crack are stimulants, raising the pulse rate and blood pressure to a very great degree, and causing the pupils to expand.
 The drug gives a surge of mental and physical energy, so users may appear talkative and fidgety.
 Coming down from the drug may result in severe depression, even suicidal depression.
 Long-term powder cocaine users cause chronic trauma to the nasal septum, and tend to sniff a lot, whereas crack users cough.
 Long-term cocaine users tend to lose weight, which can give them a gaunt, wiry look.
 Jaw-clenching is common, as it is with other stimulant-type drugs, such as ecstasy.